Landlord Duty to Mitigate Damages in Florida

 Your tenant gave 30 days' notice and left.
 Six months remain on the lease.
 You're out $9,000 in rent.
 Can you bill them for every month until the lease ends?

 Quick answer: It depends which remedy you choose.
 Florida Statute 83.595 gives you four options when a tenant breaches and vacates.
 If you retake possession and try to re-rent for the tenant's account (Remedy 2), you have a duty to exercise good faith in attempting to relet.
-If you stand by and do nothing (Remedy 3), you can charge rent as it comes due—but courts may still expect you to mitigate, and doing nothing can backfire in litigation.
+If you stand by and do nothing (Remedy 3), you can charge rent as it comes due—but courts may still expect some effort, and doing nothing can backfire in litigation.
 Here's how it works.

 Remedy 1: Terminate and retake for your own account.
 You treat the lease as over.
 The tenant has no further liability.
 You absorb the vacancy.
 Use this when you'd rather move on than chase the tenant for money.